Love Spaces

 Margaret and Richard

-She let the photo settle on her lap, fingers tracing a jagged edge.
+She let the photo settle on her lap, one fingernail catching on its torn edge.

 George and Sam